 After decades of erasure, the tide is turning in terms of how people with chronic illnesses are depicted in pop culture—and not a moment too soon.

-I knew my behavior hadn’t been healthy, but I struggled to put it into context.
 I’d never craved alcohol, only the confidence it gave me.
 Is that just me being naive or was I some kind of situational alcoholic?

 When it started in 2005, the satire about a suburban Los Angeles mother who risked jail by dealing the green stuff after her husband’s early death felt revolutionary.